Witnesses who put careers on the line during impeachment inquiry brace for fallout of Senate trial - KTVZ

 “Great.
 So our lives are ruined, our names dragged through the mud, but [Bolton] gets to wash his hands of it,” said a third official who testified.

-The witnesses expressed a similar disappointment in lawmakers, who will return to their partisan corners when the trial is over.
+The witnesses expressed a similar disappointment in lawmakers, who will return to their partisan corners now that the trial is over.

 Many of the diplomats who provided testimony feel distressed by the strong undercurrent politics has played in the entire process and fear that it may have an outsized impact on the future of their careers.

-Note: This story was updated Thursday with additional details.